Your future as an independent fine artist

 For admission, a distinction is made between sufficient and insufficient preliminary education.
 Your previous studies should be of a high enough level to study at a Dutch university of applied sciences.
-The student administration or Nuffic assesses your diplomas/certificates.
+The student administration assesses your diploma's/certificates.

 Even with insufficient preliminary education, you may still be admitted to the bachelor Fine Art on the grounds of 'exceptional talent' and a good performance in a test.
 This test indicates whether or not you can function at higher professional educational level.
 You will have to pay the costs of this test yourself.

-The entrance examination for the Fine Art programme consists of two steps:
+The entrance examination for the Fine Art programme consists of two rounds:

 Within two weeks you will receive the results of the entrance examination by email.

-Based on the online interview and your submitted portfolio, home assignments, letter of motivation and resume/bio the admissions committee will assess whether you are admissible.
+On the basis of the Teams interview and your submitted portfolio, home assignments, letter of motivation and bio the admissions committee will assess whether you are admissible.
 They will examine whether you show sufficient (aptitude for):